Yesterday (2019 film): Plot

 Jack Malik is a struggling singer-songwriter from Lowestoft who plays gigs to tiny audiences.
 His manager and childhood friend Ellie Appleton, a mathematics teacher, encourages him not to give up on his dreams.
 Jack is hit by a bus during a 12-second global power failure.
-After recovering, he sings the Beatles song "Yesterday" for his friends, who are all impressed and assume he wrote it.
-Jack quickly discovers that they have never heard of the Beatles, much to his astonishment.

-Jack searches for the Beatles on the Internet but finds nothing.
-He then discovers the band's records missing from his collection, and he realises that he is now living in a parallel universe where the Beatles have never existed.
-He begins performing their songs, passing them off as his own.
+After recovering from the accident, Jack sings the Beatles's song "Yesterday" for his friends, who are all impressed and assume he wrote it.
+He quickly discovers that they have never heard of the Beatles, much to his astonishment.
+Searching for the Beatles on the Internet, Jack finds nothing, discovers the band's records missing from his collection, and realises that he is now living in a parallel universe where the Beatles have never existed.

-Ellie has Jack record a demo with Gavin, a local music producer.
-Following a performance on local television, Jack is invited by pop star Ed Sheeran to play as his opening act in Moscow.
-Ellie has a parents' evening scheduled and declines to join him, so Jack's eccentric friend and roadie Rocky travels with him.
-After the gig, Sheeran challenges Jack to a songwriting duel; Jack plays "The Long and Winding Road", and Sheeran accepts defeat.
+Jack begins performing Beatles songs, passing them off as his own.
+Ellie has him record a demo with Gavin, a local music producer.
+Following a performance on local television, Jack is invited by singer Ed Sheeran to play as his opening act in Moscow.
+Ellie has a parents' evening scheduled, so declines to join him; instead, Jack's friend and roadie Rocky travels with him.

-In Los Angeles, Sheeran's ruthless manager Debra Hammer signs Jack to her label and engineers his rise to global fame.
+After the gig, Jack plays "The Long and Winding Road" to defeat Ed in a songwriting duel.
+In Los Angeles, Ed's ruthless manager Debra Hammer signs Jack to her label and engineers his rise to global fame.
 Ellie confesses that she has always been in love with him at his going-away party prior to moving to Los Angeles.

 Jack starts recording an album at EastWest Studios, but he cannot remember the lyrics for "Eleanor Rigby".
-Hoping to trigger memories, he goes to the Beatles' hometown of Liverpool, visiting landmarks such as Strawberry Field, Penny Lane, and the grave of Eleanor Rigby.
+Hoping to trigger memories, Jack goes to the Beatles' hometown of Liverpool, visiting landmarks such as Strawberry Field, Penny Lane, and the grave of Eleanor Rigby.
+Ellie joins him in Liverpool, and they share a drunken evening and kiss, but she tells him that she is not interested in a one-night stand.

-Ellie joins Jack in Liverpool, and they share a drunken evening and kiss, but she tells him that she is not interested in a one-night stand.
-The next morning, Jack and Rocky pursue Ellie to Liverpool Lime Street railway station, where she congratulates Jack but tells him that she cannot be a part of his celebrity life.
-He returns to Los Angeles heartbroken and desperate to have an ordinary life again, while Ellie begins dating Gavin.
+The next morning, Jack and Rocky pursue Ellie to Liverpool Lime Street railway station, where she congratulates him.
+However, she tells him that she cannot be a part of his celebrity life.
+Heartbroken, Jack returns to Los Angeles and is desperate to have an ordinary life again, while Ellie begins dating Gavin.